USA / USD

 Introductory clauses

 The three introductory clauses don't contain any ISO 9001:2015 requirements but rather provide important background information to facilitate easier understanding.
 Clause 1 (Scope) explains that the standard specifies the requirements for a quality management system so that products and/or services consistently meet requirements and enhance customer satisfaction.
-Clauses 2 and 3 merely provide references to ISO 9000:2015 which contains fundamental information and vocabulary.
+Clauses 2 and 3 simply references ISO 9000:2015 which contains fundamental information and vocabulary.

 Context of the Organization